A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Galactic dust emission in polarization

 Figure \ref{pol_353} shows the half mission $353\times 353$, $217 \times 353$, $143 \times 353$ and $100 \times 353$ EE and BB spectra.
 Since there are no detectable extragalactic foreground components in polarization, these spectra can be used to estimate the power spectrum of Galactic polarized dust emission.
 The CMB E-modes contribute to the EE spectra, so we have subtracted the E-mode spectrum of the fiducial base \LCDM\ model.
 Each of the spectra has been renormalized to match the $353 \times 353$ spectrum using the cleaning coefficients $\alpha^E_S$ from Table \ref{tab:pol_cleaning_coeffs}.
 The error bars on the points are computed from the internal scatter of the power spectra within each multipole band.
 The solid lines show power-laws

 fitted over the multipole range $30 \le \ell \le 500$ to the $353\times 353$ $EE$ and $BB$ spectra.
 We find:

 We see that $A^{BB}/A^{EE} \approx 0.55$, which is typical for polarized Galactic dust emission measured by \Planck\ over large areas of the sky \citep[e.g.][]{Planck_dust_pol:2016}.
-However, we find shallower spectral indices than \cite{Planck_dust_pol:2016}, who concluded $\epsilon^{EE} = \epsilon^{BB} = -0.42 \pm 0.02$.
+However, we find shallower spectral indices than \cite{Planck_dust_pol:2016}, who concluded $\epsilon^{EE} = \epsilon^{BB} = -0.42 \pm 0.02$\footnote{\GE{The spectral indices in polarization are physically related to the power spectrum of the interstellar magnetic field (see e.g. \cite{Ghosh:2017}) and so are expected to differ from the steeper spectral index of Galactic dust emission in temperature, $D^{TT}_\ell \propto \ell^{-0.69}$}}.
 The reason for this small difference is not understood, but may be related to the very different error model adopted in \cite{Planck_dust_pol:2016}\footnote{Which attempts to remove sample variance and so gives high weight to points at low multipoles.}.
 The amplitudes of the rescaled frequency spectra in Fig.\ \ref{tab:pol_cleaning_coeffs} match reasonably well for both EE and BB.
 However, the spectra are noisy and so do not provide a high precision test of the accuracy of the cleaning coefficients.
 The effectiveness of template cleaning at lower frequencies provides a more stringest test, as described in the next subsection.

 Applying a similar analysis to half mission $353\times 353$ TE and ET spectra (using mask60 for the temperature maps) we find: